JasonSYuen/test-word-games/README.md

 Hello!

-This is me testing how fun different gameplay patterns are.
+This is me testing how fun different word gameplay patterns are.

+See the games here https://test-word-games.vercel.app/